jriwanek-forks2/86Box-ICH2/README.md

 * Other board implementations?
     - The ASUS CUSL2-C is planned but for now, other boards are off the scope.

+* Releases, builds, instructions?
+    - This is mostly an experimental fork done by me on leisure time.
+There's no plan for any release build.
+If you know how to build 86Box, you can build 86Box-ICH2.

 <h2>More things and details are yet to come!</h2>
+<h3>This fork has nothing to do with mainstream 86Box!
+Do not ask or promote it on their issues panel or elsewhere!</h3>